Q: What is Amazon Kinesis Video Streams?

 Q: What are common use cases for Kinesis Video Streams?

 With Kinesis Video Streams, you can easily stream video and audio from camera-equipped home devices such as baby monitors, webcams, and home surveillance systems to AWS.
-You can then use the streams to build a variety of smart home applications ranging from simple video playback to intelligent lighting, climate control systems, and security solutions.
+You can then use the streams to build a variety of smart home applications ranging from simple media playback to intelligent lighting, climate control systems, and security solutions.

 Many cities have installed large numbers of cameras at traffic lights, parking lots, shopping malls, and just about every public venue, capturing video 24/7.
-You can use Kinesis Video Streams to securely and cost-effectively ingest, store, and analyze this massive volume of video data to help solve traffic problems, help prevent crime, dispatch emergency responders, and much more.
+You can use Kinesis Video Streams to securely and cost-effectively ingest, store, playback, and analyze this massive volume of media data to help solve traffic problems, help prevent crime, dispatch emergency responders, and much more.

 You can use Kinesis Video Streams to collect a variety of time-encoded data such as RADAR and LIDAR signals, temperature profiles, and depth data from industrial equipment.
 You can then analyze the data using your favorite machine learning framework including Apache MxNet, TensorFlow, and OpenCV for industrial automation use cases like predictive maintenance.
 For example, you can predict the lifetime of a gasket or valve and schedule part replacement in advance, reducing downtime and defects in a manufacturing line.